 - What do I need to know about COVID-19 safety protocols for in-person visits?

 Who can participate in the Little Listeners Project?

-If you have questions about whether your child is eligible or if you would like to sign up to be contacted, please visit our Sign Up page!
+If you have questions about whether your child is eligible or if you would like to be contacted with more information, please visit our Sign Up page!

 Do you provide autism diagnoses?

 Yes.
 This study specifically includes young children who are suspected to have autism spectrum disorder (ASD) or who already have a previous diagnosis of ASD from a community practitioner.
 All children with suspected or diagnosed ASD will undergo a full diagnostic evaluation by a licensed psychologist and a speech-language pathologist.
 The evaluation will include cognitive, language, and autism assessments.
 Families of children with diagnosed or suspected ASD will participate in a family meeting with the clinicians at the end of the visit to discuss the results of the evaluation.
 These families will also receive a written evaluation report, which they are welcome to share with other professionals, such as teachers, daycare providers, or therapists.

 Each visit consists of multiple activities.
 During some of the visit, your child will sit on your lap and watch short “movies” that help us determine how young children understand language.
 During other parts, your child will play with an examiner, look at books, and answer questions.
 Additionally, you will be asked to answer some questions and fill out a few questionnaires.